josiah34/terraform-course/remote-state.md

 ```

 Next use the ``terraform login`` command to authenticate to your terraform cloud account.
+After that I created a variable set on my Terraform Cloud which I enabled globally for all my workspaces.
+Then added my AWS credentials as environment variables.
+Make sure to mark them as sensitive so they do not show in plain text in any logs.